 ArtSkills Trifold with Header

 To start this experiment, you first need to decide which types of boat hulls you are going to test.
-Try the ones that are featured in the video, or create your own designs.
+Try the ones that are featured in the Dragonfly TV episode, or create your own designs.

 - Collect enough milk cartons to build at least three boat designs.